logdna/mezmo-workshops/content/en/transaction-to-s3/docs/intro.md

 ![Final Pipeline](../../images/pipeline_final.png)

-This pipeline will drop unnecsary information from events, encrypt a filtered subset to pass those on to S3 for data engineers, and pass the rest on to [Mezmo's Log Analysis](https://www.mezmo.com/log-analysis).
+This pipeline will drop unnecsary information from events, encrypt a filtered subset to pass those on to S3 for data engineers.
 By allowing for easy, granular control you can ensure the right data ends up where it belongs.